 Thanks to Fergus Area College Foundation, music scholarships are available to students on M State's Fergus Falls campus.
 Students do not need to be a music major to apply for a music scholarship.
 Visit the FACF site for more information and to submit a scholarship application.
 When you apply for a music scholarship, you will automatically be considered for more than 70 additional scholarships awarded by FACF.

 - The average music scholarship award in 2021-2022 was $1,100, and;

 - The average additional scholarship award was $1,460, meaning;

 - Scholarships together equaled $2,560, or nearly half of full-time student tuition!

-- Upload the recording to your YouTube account (or set up a live performance)
+- The recording uploaded to your YouTube account (or set up a live performance)

 All music scholarship applicants must also: